-Democracy in the 21st century is now so ubiquitous that most people, whether they live in democratic countries or not, have strong opinions about it.
+Democratic structure in the 21st century is now so ubiquitous that most people, whether they live in democratic countries or not, have strong opinions about it.
 Few have a clear understanding of this complex experiment in political self-government or its complicated history.
-This lack of knowledge has led to much misunderstanding and, worst of all, democracy itself has come to mean anything that we want it to mean;- rendering the idea almost meaningless.
-This would not be so dangerous but for the fact that the there is no other political idea as vital for freedom, liberty and rights and hence our collective and individual well-being.
+This lack of knowledge has led to much misunderstanding and, worst of all, democracy itself has come to mean anything that we want it to mean, rendering the idea almost meaningless.
+This would not be so dangerous but for the fact that there is no other political idea as vital for freedom, liberty, and rights and hence our collective and individual well-being.

 Despite the importance of democracy few pay attention to this vital political system because they experience the political drama and the systems own drawbacks as more immediate, and hence compelling, than the abstract values and the ethical system that it fosters.
-For instance, numbers, money or academic grades are easier to count or set goals towards than ideas of the larger good or, even, values like caring and compassion.
-In politics it is also easier to focus on the concrete;- laws, institutions, political parties, policies, candidates, funding and elections, than it is to think about the nature of society that politics are designed to engender.
-Religion once helped make the abstract more concrete through indisputable stories, moral rules, rituals, taboos and strictures.
-Today few stories are sacrosanct anymore and old rules and taboos seem, to many, to be irrelevant, if not downright oppressive.
-Modern societies find that, the relentless economic, cultural and technological changes require them to continuously re-invent themselves to survive.
-It is in this context that we need to ask ourselves how we can nourish the (abstract) values and culture of democratic societies and not just focus on the short-term, tangible goals that our affinity groups might care about.
+For instance, numbers, money, or academic grades are easier to count or set goals towards than ideas of the larger good or, even, values like caring and compassion.
+Likewise, in politics it is also easier to focus on the concrete— laws, institutions, political parties, policies, candidates, funding, elections and scandals—than to reflect about the nature of society that politics are designed to engender.
+While religion once helped make the abstract more concrete through stories, myths, rules, rituals, and taboos, today few stories are sacrosanct and modern societies find that relentless economic, cultural and technological changes require them to continuously re-invent themselves to survive.
+In this modern political context we need to ask ourselves how we can nourish the (abstract) values and culture of democratic societies and not just focus on the short-term, tangible goals that our affinity groups might care about.

-Here is a framework that may help us understand how we experience democracy in our minds.
-All social humans tend to exist in a minimum of, three cognitive and emotional levels (with some movement possible in times of stress).
-There is the Foreground,– what we are mostly aware of, the Middle Ground where our minds go to in times of crisis and the Background that we are mostly unaware of.
-Our Democratic political system is the (mostly) hidden background or context within which our social and political lives take place.
+A framework borrowed from the arts and urban planning may help us understand how we experience democracy in our minds.
+Human beings, as social creatures, tend to experience life through a minimum of three cognitive and emotional levels.
+There is the Foreground—what we are conscious of on a daily basis; the Middle Ground—where our minds go to in times of crisis; and Background—that of which we are mostly unaware.
+Our Democratic political system is the mostly hidden background or context within which our social and political lives take place.

-This model is loosely adapted from the world of urban planning, art and design.
-Because we tend to be closest to the foreground, it is normal that most of us experience and see only what is in front of us.
-For example, unemployment, crime, or the absence of adequate health care, unemployment or crime affects us all at a deeply personal level, we are overly conscious of the foreground.
-When something in the foreground is ineffective, corrupted or contentious we also tend to judge the whole system through our experience:- the families are all messed up, government is a failure, democracy doesn’t work.
+Because we tend to be closest to the foreground, it is normal to primarily experience and see only what is in front of us.
+For example, unemployment, crime, or the absence of adequate health care affects us all at a personal level; hence, we are overly conscious of the foreground.
+When something in the foreground is ineffective, corrupted, or contentious we tend to judge the whole system through our experience—e.g. all families are messed up, government is a failure, democracy doesn’t work.
 For someone who has had a bad breakup or has just been passed over for a key promotion, all of life sucks.
-Unfortunately, few get as concerned when the back grounds start deteriorating,- until it is too late.
+Unfortunately, few get as concerned when the backgrounds start deteriorating—until it is too late.

-At Citizen Demos we find it useful to frame the conversation not as who gets what, but how we go about determining who gets what.
-Solely focusing on distributive justice- (who gets what)- can undermine the larger political system (the process) even if it is for a ‘good’ cause.
-Undermining the process has huge consequences and can lead to cynicism, despair and finally deteriorate into a free for all- where brute strength and power eventually step in to provide order at the cost of liberty and rights.
-Even for the ‘Winners’, it is a Pyrrhic victory, where in the rush to maximize gains in the foreground, we lose the background and context itself.
-The challenge in a democracy is to balance the legitimate and pressing (fore and middle ground) needs, with protecting the integrity of the background structure.
-Without this balance, frustration with outcomes can lead to cynicism about process and finally chaos which is breeding ground for populists and demagogues.
+At Citizen Demos, we find it useful to frame the conversation not as who gets what, but how we go about determining who gets what.
+Solely focusing on distributive justice (who gets what) can undermine the larger political system (the process) even if it is for a “good” cause.
+Undermining the process has huge consequences: it can lead to cynicism and despair and can deteriorate into a free-for-all, where brute strength and power eventually step in to provide order at the cost of liberty and rights.
+Even for the “winners,” the loss is great: in the rush to maximize gains in the foreground, we lose the background and context itself.
+The challenge in a democracy is to balance the legitimate and pressing fore- and middle ground needs with protecting the integrity of the background structure.
+Without this balance, frustration with outcomes can lead to cynicism about process and finally chaos which is a breeding ground for populists and demagogues.
 Citizen Demos exists to build consciousness about (this vital democratic) background and help communities strengthen our democratic culture.